homezhan/artoolkit-docs/8_Advanced_Topics/about_hardware_selection.md

 ### Logitech Cameras
 Logitech's cameras are a popular choice because of their relatively good quality/price ratio and their large range.
 The Quickcam range generally uses CMOS sensors, and the more expensive Quickcam Pro range, CCD sensors.
 Drawbacks of Logitech cameras include poor driver support on non-Windows platforms, and brain-amputated model naming; in one case, four radically different cameras produced over a period of 5 years have almost identical model names.

-ARToolKit recommends the QuickCam Pro for Notebooks (Logitech part number 960-000057) or similar for a consumer level webcam.
-It has good imaging quality, a small form-factor, and acceptable field-of-view for AR applications.
-[View more information on Logitech's website][1].

-![thumb][logitech_quickcam]

 ## Professional Imaging Cameras
 While consumer webcams provide satisfactory results in many types of AR application, for more demanding applications, professional camera equipment is in order.
 Professional camera equipment offers the following advantages over consumer webcams: